SunDeveloppments/sun/README.md

 </a>
 ![GitHub contributors](https://img.shields.io/github/contributors/SunDeveloppments/sun)

 The core of the Sun system.
-Sun is a programming project manger for manage information ( like language, hosting platform...).
+Sun is a project information manager ( like language, hosting platform...).

 > [!IMPORTANT]
-> Yet on developpment.
+> Still on developpment.
 Some features are no implemented.

 ## 🛠️ Functioning

 #### Init sun environnment

-When you use `sun init yourapp` , sun create a .sunenv.yaml on your working directory.
+When you use `sun init ` , sun create a .sunenv.yaml in your working directory.

 ###### *.sunenv.yaml* syntax :